-Intangible Assets with Indefinite Useful Life (Distribution Rights) and Goodwill Impairment Assessment
+Intangible Assets with Indefinite Useful Life (Distribution rights) and Goodwill Impairment Assessment

-As described in Notes 2.7.1, 2.7.2, 2.8, 2.22.1, 15 and 16 to the consolidated financial statements, the Company's consolidated intangible assets with indefinite useful life (distribution rights) and goodwill balances, as of December 31, 2022, were ThCh\$ 650,963,285 and ThCh\$ 129,023,922 respectively.
+As described in Notes 2.7.1, 2.7.2, 2.8, 2.22.1, 15 and 16 to the consolidated financial statements, the Company's consolidated intangible assets with indefinite useful life (distribution rights) and goodwill balances, as of December 31, 2023, were ThCh\$ 664,877,100 and ThCh\$ 122,103,802 respectively.
 Management carries out an impairment test annually, or more frequently if events or changes in circumstances indicate a potential impairment.
-An impairment loss is recognized for the amount by which the carrying amount of the cash generating unit exceeds its recoverable amount.
-The recoverable amount of the cash generating unit is the higher of value in use and fair value less costs to sell.
+An impairment loss is recognized for the amount by which the carrying amount of the cash generating unit exceeds its recoverable amount of the cash generating unit is the higher of value in use and fair value less costs to sell.
 The value in use is determined by management using a discounted cash flow model.
-Management's cash flow projections included significant judgments and assumptions relating to sales volumes, prices, discount rates and inflation.
+Management's cash flow projections included significant judgments and assumptions relating to perpetual growth rates and discount rates.

-The principal considerations for our determination that performing procedures relating to intangible assets with indefinite useful life (distribution rights) and goodwill impairment assessment is a critical audit matter are (i) the significant judgment by management when developing the value-in-use calculation of the cash generating units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's cash flow projections and significant judgments and assumptions related to sales volumes, prices, discount rates and inflation; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the intangible assets with indefinite useful life (distribution rights) and goodwill impairment assessment is a critical audit matter are (i) the significant judgment by management when developing the value in use calculation of the cash generating units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's cash flow projections and significant assumptions related perpetual growth rates and discount rates; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's intangible assets with indefinite useful life (distribution rights) and goodwill impairment assessment, including controls over the valuation of the Company's cash generating units.
-These procedures also included, among others (i) testing management's process for developing the estimate; (ii) evaluating the appropriateness of the discounted cash flow model; (iii) testing the completeness and accuracy of underlying data used in the model; and (iv) evaluating the reasonableness of the significant judgements and assumptions used by management related to the sales volumes, prices, discount rate and inflation.
-Evaluating management's significant assumptions related to the sales volumes, prices, discount rates and inflation involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the cash generating units, (ii) the consistency with external market and industry data, and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's discounted cash flow model and the discount rates assumptions.
+These procedures also included, among others (i) testing management's process for developing the estimate; (ii) evaluating the appropriateness of the discounted cash flow model; (iii) testing the completeness and accuracy of underlying data used in the model; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the perpetual growth rates and discount rates.
+Evaluating management's assumptions related to the perpetual growth rates and discount rates. (ii) the consistency with external market and industry data, and (iii) whether these significant assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's discounted cash flow model and the perpetual growth rates and discount rates assumptions.